-My advice to future students is: Chemistry at high school is a huge help.
+My advice to future students is: Make sure you do chemistry at high school

 |University of Melbourne|